lawrennd/snippets/_information-game/includes/jaynes-world-overview-and-definitions.md

 \subsection{Connection to Frieden’s EPI: A Conceptual Analogue}

-This model is not built to explain or reproduce any specific physical theory, but it reveals structural patterns that *resemble variational information principles*, such as those used in Frieden’s Extreme Physical Information (EPI) framework.
+This game is not built to explain or reproduce any specific physical theory, but it reveals structural patterns that *resemble variational information principles*, such as those used in Frieden’s Extreme Physical Information (EPI) framework.

 Frieden’s principle proposes that physical systems arise by extremizing a quantity $I - J$, where:

 - $J$ is source (intrinsic) information,
 - $I$ is Fisher information extracted by an observer.

-In this model:
+In this game:

 - No observer is present,
 - But we still have a structure ($G(\boldsymbol{\theta})$) that defines *latent curvature* (reservoir $M$),